SL-207/mlflow-pipeline-short-term-rental-prices/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC

-## Submission
 - Link to GitHub: [https://github.com/SL-207/build-ml-pipeline-for-short-term-rental-prices.git](url)
 - Link to W&B project: [https://wandb.ai/sl207020-newcastle-university/nyc_airbnb?nw=nwusersl207020](url)

+# Build an ML Pipeline for Short-Term Rental Prices in NYC

 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based